wolfSSL/wolfssl/wolfcrypt/src/port/tropicsquare/README.md

 TROPIC01_ED25519_ECC_SLOT_DEFAULT 1 // slot in ECC keys storage for both public and private keys PAIRING_KEY_SLOT_INDEX_0 0 //pairing keys slot
 ```
 All R-memory based keys must be pre-provisioned in the TROPIC01 Secure Element separately.
-For example, it might be done with libtropic-util tool available [here] (https://github.com/tropicsquare/libtropic-util)
+For example, it might be done with the libtropic-util tool available [here] (https://github.com/tropicsquare/libtropic-util)

 ### Build TROPIC01 SDK (libtropic)

 wolfSSL uses the "TROPIC01 SDK" (aka libtropic) to interface with TROPIC01.
 This SDK can be cloned from the TropicSquare GitHub https://github.com/tropicsquare/libtropic

-Once the repo was downloade, please follow [this guidline](https://github.com/tropicsquare/libtropic/blob/master/docs/index.md#integration-examples) on how to configure and build TROPIC01 SDK
+Once the repo was downloaded, please follow [this guideline](https://github.com/tropicsquare/libtropic/blob/master/docs/index.md#integration-examples) on how to configure and build TROPIC01 SDK

-or simply run the following commands:
+Or run the following commands:
 ```sh
   $ git clone https://github.com/tropicsquare/libtropic.git
   $ cd libtropic